-BOB GARFIELD: Well Peter, as always, thanks very much.
+BOB GARFIELD: Well, Peter, as always, many thanks.

 PETER VALENTI: Thanks for having me.